return42/sphkerneldoc/linux_src_doc/drivers/misc/genwqe/card_utils_c.rst

 -----------

 After the DMA transfer has been completed we free the memory for the sgl and the cached pages.
-Data is being transfered from cached pages into user-space buffers.
+Data is being transferred from cached pages into user-space buffers.

 .. _`genwqe_free_user_pages`: